-In 2020, there will be some more ‘black swans’ which are by definition unpredictable instances which affect the market already.
+In 2021, there will be some more ‘black swans’ which are by definition unpredictable instances which affect the market already.
 A price War is brewing in Saudi Arabia after OPEC refused their deal, and the Coiv-19 outbreak is also influencing the entire global market still after a full year.

 When deciding to look into the oil forecast for its suitability to invest in over the coming year, five years, and ten years, it is also important to understand the market that the asset operates on and how it is defined.
 Firstly, Crude oil is the naturally occurring, unrefined petroleum product that is typically obtained through drilling.